rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6-stack-rox.md

 oc -n stackrox create -f cluster_init_bundle.yaml
 ```

 8. It may take a few min for the collector pods in the `stackrox` project to become ready.
+If the `secured cluster` is
+listed as `unreconcileable`, delete and recreate it from the ACS operator in the `stackrox` project.
 You should now be able to see your cluster and all the data in ACS for you cluster.
 Take a look around.

 ![images/acs-cluster-import.png](images/acs-cluster-import.png)
 ![images/acs-dashboard.png](images/acs-dashboard.png)